Tony Hawk: Film and television

-In 1986, Hawk was a featured skateboarder and skater-double for Josh Brolin in the movie Thrashin'.
+In 1986, Hawk was a featured skateboarder in the movie Thrashin'.
 In 1987, Hawk made a brief appearance in the movie Police Academy 4: Citizens on Patrol with David Spade.
 In 1989, Hawk appeared as a skateboarder in Gleaming the Cube.
 In 2002, he appeared in Neal H. Moritz's and Christopher Gilcrest's film xXx playing the role of one of Xander Cage's stuntman friends.
 In 2004, Hawk played himself in the Australian skateboarding movie Deck Dogz.
 In 2006, he made a cameo appearance in the film Drake & Josh Go Hollywood as himself.
 Hawk also had a cameo in the movie The New Guy, and appeared in Jackass: The Movie, skateboarding in a fat suit with Mat Hoffman and Bam Margera, as well as in Jackass Number Two skateboarding through an obstacle course.
 Hawk also appeared in the opening title sequences in Jackass 3D and Jackass Forever.
 He appeared in the film following the 2006 Gumball Rally, 3000 Miles, again with Bam Margera.
 Hawk also played the police officer who arrests Ryan Dunn in the movie Haggard: The Movie.
 Hawk made a brief cameo appearance in Lords of Dogtown as an astronaut, where he is shown comically falling off the skateboard as he is a "rookie".
 Hawk voiced himself in the 2006 animated movie Tony Hawk in Boom Boom Sabotage, where he is kidnapped by circus freaks.